BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ![creating-a-new-level-6-create-level.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-6-create-level.webp)

 Name the new level.
 As a good habit you should follow some sort of a naming convention.
-Me personally uses Larian one, but instead of Region name (like WLD_Main_A, SCL_..., BGO_...) in the begining, I use `ProjectName_LevelName`, so it would `LG_MyNewPrettyLevel`;
+I personally use Larian's, but instead of Region name (e.g. WLD_Main_A, SCL_, BGO_) in the begining, I use `ProjectName_LevelName`, or something like `LG_MyNewPrettyLevel`.

-and press `Create` one more time.
+Once you name your level, press `Create` one more time.

 ![creating-a-new-level-7-name-level.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-7-name-level.webp)